ipedro/swiftui-property-picker/README.md

 ### Swift Package Manager

-Add `swiftui-environment-picker` to your project by including it in your `Package.swift` file:
+Add `swiftui-property-picker` to your project by including it in your `Package.swift` file:

 ```swift
 dependencies: [